LoCyan-Team/LoCyanFrpPureApp/README.md

 ### Expose your service privately

-Some services will be at risk if exposed directly to the public network.
-With **STCP** (secret TCP) mode, a preshared key is needed to access the service from another client.
+To mitigate risks associated with exposing certain services directly to the public network, STCP (Secret TCP) mode requires a preshared key to be used for access to the service from other clients.

 Configure `frps` same as above.